bradws/uniplugger/README.md

     // Discover the plugins.
 Note it returns a Promise, so you'll have to await it. await uniplugger.discover();

-    // You're done: The plugins are ready for use. console.log(`Number of plugins discovered = ${uniplugger.plugins.length}`);
+    // You're done!
+The plugins are ready for use. console.log(`Number of plugins discovered = ${uniplugger.plugins.length}`);

     console.log(`uniplugger.plugins[0].name = ${uniplugger.plugins[0].name}`);